MaheshSomashetty/pdsnd_github/README.md

 ### Project Title : Explore US Bikeshare Data

 ### Description
 The project explores the data related to bike share systems for three major cities in the United States - Chicago, New York City and Washington.
 Code is written to import data and answer interesting questions about it by computing descriptive statistics.
+The program will have an interactive experience in the terminal to present these statistics.

 ### Files used
 1. chicago.csv